INTRODUCTION TO THE SOCCER THROW-IN

 At one time, long ago, throwing the ball back into play with one hand was tried, but this (or kicking the ball) resulted in a far greater advantage to the receiving team than was justified by the ball simply having gone out of bounds.
 Accordingly, the two-hand thrown-in was adopted and a set of requirements was imposed which limited the benefits to be gained from obtaining possession of the ball from a touch-line out.

 The rule (Law 15 of the Laws of the Game) governing the throw-in reads, in part:

-“At the moment of delivering the ball, the thrower must face the field of play; have part of each foot on the touchline or on the ground outside the touchline; throw the ball with both hands from behind and over the head from the point where it left the field of play…”
+“At the moment of delivering the ball, the thrower must stand facing the field of play; have part of each foot on the touchline or on the ground outside the touchline; throw the ball with both hands from behind and over the head from the point where it left the field of play…”

 The best way to teach beginning players to perform a legal throw-in is to introduce the Standing Throw-In.
 The skill of the standing throw-in may be broken down into the following component parts: